spotinst/help/src/docs/ocean/features/auto-upgrade-aks-patch-version.md

 5. Select whether to schedule the auto upgrade once a day or at a specific time.

+>**Note**: Once you schedule the auto-upgrade once a day, you cannot add a schedule for a specific time, and the **Scheduled Auto-Upgrade** button is grayed.

 <img width="600" src="https://github.com/user-attachments/assets/9a45bee5-e725-4bad-aaa7-a739f7044772" />

-7. If you selected to schedule at a specific time, set the time using the day/week/month/time controls or type a Cron expression.
+6. If you selected to schedule at a specific time, set the time using the day/week/month/time controls or type a Cron expression.

 <img width="600" src="https://github.com/user-attachments/assets/cbc850c8-70d7-4465-bd29-492285ffca9e" />

-8. Click **Schedule**.
+7. Click **Schedule**.

    * The created schedule is turned on by default.
 To turn off the schedule, move the slider at the right of the entry for the schedule to the turned-off position.
    * After the update is run, an entry will appear in the auto-upgrades history list.